Ann Marie Kimball: Career

 In 2012, Kimball was recruited as Senior Program Officer to the Bill and Melinda Gates Foundation for Epidemiology and Surveillance with the Global Health program.
-Retiring in 2015 she joined Chatham House as an associate fellow, leading a Rockefeller funded initiative to strengthen post-ebola surveillance in West Africa.
+Retiring in 2015 she joined Chatham House as an associate fellow, leading a Rockefeller-funded initiative to strengthen post-ebola surveillance in West Africa.
 She was promoted to Senior Consulting Fellow in 2017.

-A Rotarian for 25 years, Kimball serves as vice-chair of the Rotary International/ Rotary Foundation COVID-19 Task Force.
+A Rotarian for 25 years, Kimball serves as vice-chair of the Rotary International COVID-19 Task Force.
 This group guides Rotary's response to the pandemic.